-- The Discovery Program conducts interviews in English in lieu of a written entrance examination. - Interviews will be conducted online via Skype or a similar application. - Interviews will take approximately 20-30 minutes. - Applicants may be asked questions about their interest in their proposed area(s) of study, and coursework taken to date to prepare for college-level study in these area(s). - Students who wish to pursue their studies in other faculties at Okayama University will be asked questions in Japanese about their intended field of study. - The Admissions staff will conduct pre-interview checks via Skype a few days before the online interview to troubleshoot connection problems.
+- The Discovery Program conducts interviews in English in lieu of a written entrance examination. - Interviews will be conducted online via Skype or a similar application. - Interviews will take approximately 20-30 minutes. - Applicants may be asked questions about their interest in their proposed area(s) of study, and coursework taken to date to prepare for college-level study in these area(s).
+Please have one or two piece(s) of blank paper(s) and a pen or a pencil with you in case your interviewers ask you to draw diagrams during the interview. - Students who wish to pursue their studies in other schools or faculties at Okayama University will be asked questions in Japanese about their intended field of study. - The Admissions staff will conduct pre-interview checks via Skype a few days before the online interview to troubleshoot connection problems.
 Applicants will be informed of the date and time of their pre-interview check and interview time via email. - Applicants who do not complete the pre-interview check will not be allowed to participate in the interview. - Applicants are expected to check their email regularly for updates throughout the application process, but particularly prior to the interview process.
 Failure to respond to emails in a timely manner may result in an applicant being dropped from the selection process.